fondbot/framework/README.md

 [![StyleCI](https://styleci.io/repos/78780366/shield)](https://styleci.io/repos/78780366)

 ## About FondBot
 FondBot is a framework for building chat bots.
-You can use it with or without framework.

-Currently, we have packages to easily use FondBot with [Laravel](https://github.com/fondbot/frameworks-laravel) and [Lumen](https://github.com/fondbot/frameworks-lumen) frameworks.

 The main goal of this project is to provide elegant and flexible architecture to develop and maintain chatbot projects from small to the big ones.